joe29-rgb/Career-Lever-AI/README.md

 ### **🌟 The Future of Job Search**

-JobCraftAI isn't just another job search tool.
+Career Lever AI isn't just another job search tool.
 It's the **intelligent career companion** that transforms how professionals approach their career development.
 With advanced AI, comprehensive analytics, and proven results, it's the only tool you'll ever need for your career journey.

 **Ready to transform your career?** 🚀